 Modelled on Antwerp’s Bourse (stock exchange) the original building was a very different affair to the current Neo-Palladian design by Sir William Tite, with a large open courtyard surrounded by shops, businesses and a trading floor not dissimilar to a Parisienne square.

-2018 welcomed the addition of another London icon, Fortnum & Mason, which occupies the central courtyard with a restaurant and 90-cover bar.
+In 2018, Fortnum & Mason moved into The Royal Exchnage, occuping the central courtyard with a restaurant and 90-cover bar.
 A seasonal, contemporary menu, with plates such as braised ox cheek and citrus marinated hand-dived scallops, makes for perfect shopping sustenance.

-Article created in partnership with Royal Exchange
+Article created in partnership with The Royal Exchange